We’ve all heard the ranting that goes on when someone dares refer to any of us mothers as ‘just a mom’, most of which has been said by ourselves.

 My eldest had a playdate yesterday with her bff and my youngest was devastated that she couldn’t go with too.

-Instead I tried to turn it into a ‘Mommy and Me’ day.
+I tried to turn it into a ‘Mommy and Me’ day.
 We went and chose some new fake flowers for my hallway vase, then I took her out to their favourite ice-cream parlour where she had a ‘Princess waffle’.
 What’s that you ask?
-It’s 1/2 a waffle decorated with pink ice-cream, pink sweets, pink edible glitter and pink strawberry sauce – sickly sweet and a real treat that I only indulge them in occasionally.
+It’s half a waffle decorated with pink ice-cream, pink sweets, pink edible glitter and pink strawberry sauce.
+It is sickly sweet and a real treat that I only indulge them in occasionally.
 I even gave her a R5 coin to get a bouncy ball out of the vending machine, something I never do!